Top 5 financial aid questions students ask

 A grace period is given to students to allow them ample time to select a repayment plan and get financially settled.
 Not all federal student loans have a grace period but those that do generally give students six-months before payments are due.
 The standard repayment plan has fixed payments of at least $50 per month and the lowest interest rate over time than other plans.
 Plans may range from extending from 10 to 25 years depending on the type of loan selected.
 Visit the “Repay Your Loans” section on the Federal Student Aid website to learn the differences between plans.

 For additional information on eligibility contact your school’s Financial Aid Office.
 Many schools, like Brandman University have dedicated One Stop student services or advisors who can walk through the process with you.
+For more information on how to finance your education read on with our article "The working professional's guide to paying for college."

 Become a Student